tiy-curtissimo/201705-fullstack/front-end_with_angular_1/creating_a_reusable_component.md

 <childhood-is-fun info="parent.child" on-provoked="parent.worry($event)"></childhood-is-fun>
 ```

-In the `src/parenting-is-hard.component.js` file, declare the component and, in
+In the `src/parenting-is-hard.component.js` file, declare the component, set it
+to use the HTML template, create a controller alias, and assign a controller.
-its `$onInit` method, put the following code.
+In the `$onInit` method of the controller, put the following code.

 ```javascript
 // ES2015 with a class